rlex/helm-charts/charts/cloudflare-tunnel/README.md

 For more settings of ingresses please consult [https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/configuration/configuration-file/ingress](official cloudflare docs)

-**Please also note that pod will not be reloaded after you apply changes to config.
-You will either need to reload pod manually or use something like [https://github.com/stakater/Reloader](Stakater reloader) if you want it to work automagically.**

 ## Values

 | Key | Type | Default | Description |